writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 ### Step 1: Generate an Access Token

 Before interacting with the RocketDocument API, you must authenticate your calls by obtaining an Access Token.
-This token will be used to authorize all subsequent API requests.
+You will use this token to authorize all subsequent API requests.
 In this step, you will learn how to generate an Access Token by calling the Authentication API.

 > **Token Usage Reminder:** The token you receive is tied to a specific binder but can be used across all Rocket Lawyer product APIs until it expires.
 Remember this to avoid unnecessary token requests.